-B-Must act at all times in the best interests of the Society.
+B-Must act at all times in the best interests of the Company.

-C-Must ensure that the Society operates within its object as defined in the Articles of Association.
+C-Must ensure that the Company operates within its object as defined in the Articles of Association.

-D-Must not benefit from their position beyond that which is allowed by the law and is in the interests of the Society.
+D-Must not benefit from their position beyond that which is allowed by the law and is in the interests of the Company.

 E-Must identify and declare any actual or potential conflict of interest.